 5. Pfalz, Germany

-The German white wine area of Pfalz is wonderfully attractive.
-Here, fig, lemon, and almond trees thrive in well-kept gardens that are surrounded by forested hills, cozy tiny towns, gentle slopes of vineyards, and old castles.
+The German region of Pfalz is wonderfully attractive.
+Vineyards are surrounded by forested hills, cozy villages, and historic castles.

 6. Tokaj, Hungary

 “Drops of sweet nectar spilled by God on the lands of Tokaj”.
 Tokaj specializes in a sweet white wine produced using grapes affected with a mold called botrytis.
 These unique wines have long been cherished by Europe’s royalty and monarchs.
 This is one of Europe’s undiscovered white wine gems that deserves special consideration.
 Tokaj not only produces complex, delicious wines but it also possesses a rich, interesting history that visitors are able to explore.

 7. California, United States